lealceldeiro/gems/JavaConcurrencyInPractice/Chapter3/README.md

 Stale data can cause serious and confusing failures such as unexpected exceptions, corrupted data structures, inaccurate computations, and infinite loops.

 ### 3.1.2 Nonatomic 64-bit operations

+Even if you don’t care about stale values, it is not safe to use shared mutable `long` and `double` variables in multithreaded programs unless they are declared `volatile` or guarded by a lock.

+### 3.1.3 Locking and visibility